CEG1004 : Design of Sustainable Engineering Systems 1

 Assessment Rationale And Relationship

-The assessment of this module consists of four pieces of written coursework and a short group presentation.
+The assessment of this module consists of three pieces of written coursework and a practical submission (sketching) and a short group presentation.
 The knowledge outcomes are demonstrated through the submission of two group design reports.
 Drawing and communication skills are achieved through the submission of a practical sketching exercise in Semester 1 and participation of a group presentation in Semester 2.
-Reflection and groupworking skills are assessed in preparation for the transferable skills required working in industry.
+Reflection and group working skills are assessed in preparation for the transferable skills required working in industry.